Mountain Brook Divorce Lawyers & Mountain Brook Divorce Attorneys

 If you are using an online divorce document preparation program, then they will usually not have such county specific language in them and it can cause your divorce to be dismissed by the judge assigned to your case.
 Our Mountain Brook divorce lawyers are familiar with all of these local rules and will work to ensure that all documents are filed correctly and in compliance with the local rules.
 This is why an actual Mountain Brook uncontested divorce attorney is necessary and having a national online document preparation company prepare your divorce documents may not be the best decision.

 If you need a divorce in Bessemer, Trussville, Homewood, Fultondale, or Gardendale then you will most likely be filing in Jefferson County.
 If you live in Mountain Brook you will likely file your divorce in the Jefferson County Courts.
-The Jefferson County Courthouse has a filing fee about a little over $290 (which includes a small convenience fee for filing online).
 If you call our Mountain Brook divorce attorneys today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.

 Contested Divorces in Mountain Brook